The NAIA Championship Opening Round bracket for Paducah, Ky., has been officially announced.

 Lyndsay Drumm, a Peru State College senior from Bennington, recently named to the Capital One Academic All-District 6 team for softball.
 Drumm earned her recognition as a pitcher in the College Division of District 6.

 Student-athletes are nominated by current members of CoSIDA (College Sports Information Directors of America) which is a national organization comprised of the sports public relations, communications and information professionals throughout all levels of collegiate athletics in the United States and Canada.

-In their first year in the Heart of America Athletic Conference (HAAC), the Peru State College (PSC) Bobcat softball team had six players earn all-conference recognition.
+Page 2 of 2 - In their first year in the Heart of America Athletic Conference (HAAC), the Peru State College (PSC) Bobcat softball team had six players earn all-conference recognition.
 This was the maximum number for PSC honorees based on the HAAC Softball by-laws, which follow the regular-season final rankings.